Marshmallow (Althea officinalis)

 “The high mucilage content of Marshmallow makes it an excellent demulcent.
 The root is used primarily for digestive problems, inflammations of the digestive tract and on the skin, whilst the leaf is used for the lungs and urinary system.
 For bronchitis, respiratory catarrh and irritating coughs consider Marshmallow leaf.
 It is very soothing in urethritis and urinary gravel.
 Externally, the root is indicated in varicose veins and ulcers as well as abscesses and boils.” (p.
 59)

-If you can’t wait for your own Marshmallow to grow, you can buy organic marshmallow root from Mountain Rose Herbs.
-This is where I purchase mine, while I’m waiting for my garden to grow.
+If you can’t wait for your own Marshmallow to grow, you can buy organic marshmallow root online.

 Consider Marshmallow for: